Dual Credit Course List

 This basic course will focus on the anatomical structure and function of the human body and related terminology used to describe body parts, structure and function.
 Related terminology will also include general or symptomatic terms, diagnostic terms, surgical procedures and abbreviations.
 This course is delivered 2 hours per week with an additional 1 hour per week of independent study.

-Course CodeSchedule*Start Date/End Date*
+Course CodeDay*Time*Start/End Date*

 Sault College Programs